 1. How do I apply for a job online?

-Click on “Current Opportunities” on Destination Canada’s careers page to view current openings.
-Click “Apply Now” next to the position that interests you.
+Click on “Career Listings” on Destination Canada’s Careers Page to view current openings.
+Click “Apply” next to the position that interests you.
 Our system will guide you through the steps required to submit an application.
 (Sorry, but we cannot accept faxed applications.)

 2. How can I check the status of my application?

 You can view the status of your application at any time by logging onto your Destination Canada profile online.
 You can also receive updates via email if you are selected to proceed to the next stage of a competition, or if the role is closed or filled.
 Due to the high volume of interest, we are only able to contact those selected to participate in the interviewing process.

 3. What if I miss the application deadline or the job is no longer advertised?
 Can I still apply?

 Applications received after a position is no longer posted are not accepted.
 However, you are welcome to submit an application for available jobs on our “Future Opportunities” posting.

 4. How can I delete my candidate profile from your system?